ianpatrickhines/starkly-aware/readme.markdown

 - Added recent blog posts to the homepage.
 - Added [Google+ support](http://www.ianpatrickhines.com/google_plus_support).
 - Added the /photography section, which allows me to publish blog posts that are — basically — photo posts.

+Testing repo sync after renaming it on Github.